You’ve made it to the second round of interviews, congratulations. Now what?

 Your second interview is by no means a do-over, but it can help to alleviate any concerns of the hiring manager.
-On the flip side, it’s also important to recognise which aspects contributed to the success of your first interview, that way you can continue the approach into the second round.
+On the flip side, it’s also important to recognize which aspects contributed to the success of your first interview, that way you can continue the approach into the second round.

 2. Plan Your Answers in Detail

-It’s always best to act confident and natural, but that’s not to say you shouldn’t prepare for any potential curve balls that could come your way.
+It’s always best to act confident and natural, but that’s not to say you shouldn’t prepare for any potential curveballs that could come your way.
 It can be useful to make an immediate note of the line of questioning that directed the first interview, as the second round is likely to build on this.

 Be sure to research the business in further detail in the lead-up.
-Read through the business LinkedIn profile, company website and social channels to understand the workplace culture and brand pillars.
+Read through the business LinkedIn profile, company website, and social channels to understand the workplace culture and brand pillars.
 This should shape your answers to position you as the ideal candidate for the company.

-3. Prepare For Curveballs
+3. Prepare for Curveballs

 Between interviews, the hiring manager will often get in touch with your references.
 This is to gain further insight into your professional character and validate any claims you made in the first instance.
 As a result, you can expect in-depth questioning.